Ragul0714/19AI307_JAVA/Module-01/DAY-4/README.md

-# Ex.No:2(D) VARIABLE SCOPE AND CONSTRUCTOR

-## QUESTION:
-Write a class Circle that uses a constructor to calculate area using radius.
+# Ex.No:1(D) USER DEFINED METHOD.

 ## AIM:
-To write a Java program that defines a class Circle and uses a constructor to calculate the area using the given radius.
+To create a Java program print area of rectangle by defining instance method and local variable value as 10,20 .[Class Name is ‘Area’ function name is ‘calculateArea()’ and return type of function is ’void’

 ## ALGORITHM :
 1. Start the program.
-2. Import the necessary package 'java.util'
+2. Define a class named 'Area'
-3. Create a class named Circle.
+3. Declare a public method named 'calculateArea' with no parameters
-4. Declare variables radius and area.
-5. Define a parameterized constructor that accepts radius and calculates area = π × r × r.
+4. Inside the 'calculateArea' method:
+a)	Declare a Double variable 'length' and assign it the value 10.0
+b)	Declare a Double variable 'width' and assign it the value 20.0
+c)	Calculate the area by multiplying 'length' and 'width' and store the result in a Double variable 'area'
-6. Display the area inside the constructor.
+d)	Print the calculated area using the System.out.println statement
-7. In main(), create an object of Circle and pass the radius.
+5. Define the 'main' method as static
+6. Inside the 'main' method:
+a)	Create an instance of the 'Area' class called 'rectangle'
+b)	Call the 'calculateArea' method on the 'rectangle' object